 - 1. All supervisors must be qualified and experienced relevant to the activity they are supervising. - 2.
-At least 200 hours of practicum must be supervised by an AEP, either directly or through a documented oversight supervision arrangement. - 3.
-Up to 160 hours may be supervised by a professional who holds an externally recognised formal qualification for the activity they are supervising, and relevant to the client condition they are servicing.
+At least 200 hours of practicum must be supervised by an AEP, either directly or through a documented oversight supervision arrangement.

-Practicum Standards September 2023 V1.1
+Practicum Standards - DRAFT May 2023 V1.1